Written by Rosie Yip, Australia

 A few of those nights, I came very close to ending my own life.
 The temptation was so great that I would hold a pair of scissors against my skin, but I could never make the actual cut.
 I just couldn’t do it because it has been ingrained in me, since I was young, that suicide was the worst sin of all, there was no redemption, and I would go to hell.

-Whether this was true or not, I didn’t have the audacity or the will, to commit such an outrageous sin that would end me in hell.
+Whether this was true or not, I didn’t have the audacity or the will, to commit such an outrageous sin that end with me in hell.
 So, even though the temptation was there, I could never bring myself to carry out the act.

 I was frustrated and angry at myself, at God, and at Satan.
 I was also frustrated at the people who didn’t know what to say or said the wrong things.
 People would stare at me, shift awkwardly, before looking away.
-Once, someone said I was “too weak, too emotional”, and another person tried sharing 1 Corinthians 5:7 to me (which felt like the wrong thing to say to me at the height of my anxiety)
+Once, someone said I was “too weak, too emotional”, and another person tried sharing 1 Corinthians 5:7 to me (which felt like the wrong thing to say to me at the height of my anxiety).

 Eventually, I couldn’t take it anymore.
 I specifically remember mustering up what little courage I had to book an appointment with my doctor, and after telling him what was happening in my life, he said, “Looks like we’re going to have to find someone to fix you”.
 I went to a psychologist because that was supposed to “fix me”.